adambard/learnxinyminutes-docs/tcsh.html.markdown

 # -G  returns the group ID                     -G: returns the group-name
 # -P  returns the permissions as octal number  -Pmode returns perm.
 AND mode

-# this will display the date as Unix-time integer: 1498511486
+# This will display the date as Unix-time integer: 1498511486
 filetest -M README.md

 # This will display "Tue Jun 27 00:11:26 2017"